Personal Injury Negligence Claims

 Accidents can happen at any time and to anyone.
 They can happen on the road, at the store, or even at work.
 Sadly, in many cases, these accidents could have been avoided if people had taken the proper precautions.
 By neglecting to address dangerous conditions or drive responsibly, people can often cause others to get seriously injured or even killed.

-If you or a loved one was injured due to another person’s negligence, contact the experienced personal injury attorneys at Juan Hernandez Law.
+If you or a loved one was injured due to another person’s negligence, contact the experienced personal injury attorneys at Hernandez Law Group, P.C.
 We can help prove that the negligence of an employer, property owner, driver, or other person caused your injuries.
 We’ll make sure that the offender is held liable for their negligent actions.

 Proving the Defendant’s Negligence